Conservation grazing: Conservation Grazing in Practice

+Regenerative Agriculture and Monitored Grazing

+Regenerative grazing management aims to revert back to natural, historic grazing dynamics between the grazing animals, land, and other ecological processes contributing to the targeted ecosystem.
+By managing the level of grazing, livestock ranchers can take into account soil health, manage erosion, reduce fire risk, and contribute to an overall healthier ecosystem and allow for grasses to regrow.
+To lessen the effects of climate change within the agriculture system and encourage resilient farming, soil carbon sequestering, nutrient recycling, and promoting biodiversity is crucial.
+This is done by rotating livestock herds through multiple paddocks after a certain amount of time.
+Monitored grazing plans must be flexible to account for: changes to shape and size of paddock, livestock density, duration, intensity of plant loss, frequency of grazing, and time of year.
+It is unfeasible for all land to be returned to its historic, natural land use through complete removal of agriculture.
+Therefore, regenerative agriculture is a technique to restore overgrazed land while continuing to farm.

+Variability in grazing species
-Grazing restoration effect dependent on grazer species

-Different grazing species have different effects.
-For example, wapiti and horses have a similar grazing frequency to cattle but tend to spread their zone of grazing to cover a greater area, producing a smaller effect on a given area than cattle would.
-Similarly, cattle have been found to be more useful in the restoration of pastures with low species richness, and sheep were found useful for the re-establishment of neglected fields.
-The type of area that needs to be restored or maintained will determine the species of grazer ideal for conservation grazing.
-Dumont et al. found in the use of varied breeds of steers that "traditional breeds appeared slightly less selective than commercial breeds", but did not make a significant difference in biodiversity.
+The outcome of restoration is dependent on the grazing species.
+For example, wapiti and horses have a similar grazing frequency to cattle but tend to graze a larger surface area – producing a smaller effect on the land as opposed to cattle.
+Cattle have been found to be more useful in the restoration of pastures with low species richness, whereas sheep were found useful for the re-establishment of neglected fields.
+The targeted restoration area will determine the species of grazer ideal for conservation grazing.
+Dumont and colleagues found in the use of varied breeds of steers that "traditional breeds appeared slightly less selective than commercial breeds", but did not make a significant difference in biodiversity.
 In this particular study biodiversity was maintained by the same amount by both breed types.